pcms-tom/GameController/README.md

 - Broadcast: This checkbox selects if control messages are sent to the limited broadcast address (`255.255.255.255`) instead of the interface's broadcast address.
 Should only be used when it is required that those messages are sent on all interfaces.
 - Multicast: This checkbox selects whether team communication is also received from a certain multicast group.
 Should only be used for simulated games, *never* for real competition games.

-The launcher allows to start a game only if the two teams are distinct and their jersey colors don't conflict, i.e. all four colors must be pairwise distinct, except for the goalkeeper colors which may be the same for both teams.
+The launcher allows to start a game only if the two teams are distinct and their jersey colors don't conflict, i.e. the field player colors must be different from each other and from the opponent's goalkeeper color.
 Note that changing the sides or the kick-off team is not possible afterwards, so the switch to the main interface can only be done after the coin tosses.

 ### Main Interface